briannzhou/briannzhou/README.md

 <p align="left">I'm studying computer science at Princeton, with a focus on machine learning. <br><br>I was most recently at SpaceX, where I wrote Starlink's wifi telemetry system and tested our work from home policies (see photo).
 I also designed Starlink's Enterprise & Government interface, and was one of the first software engineers on Starlink Aviation.
 If you've flown recently on certain airlines, you've probably used my code!

-My current research at school explores AI alignment in multi-agent systems, particularly for public sector applications, which spun out of a project we did at Anthropic. <br><br>You can currently catch me tinkering with</p>
+My current research explores AI alignment in public sector applications, which continues a project we did at Anthropic.
+I previously worked on computer vision for quantum materials, advised by Dr. Olga Russakovsky. <br><br>You can currently catch me tinkering with</p>

 ###